-Community services cover a broad range of care and there are many people and organisations working to improve them-we have identified over 40 different projects, service teams and groups working on plans to modernise community care; the new Programme Team will work with them to make sure they are working seamlessly together to deliver the agreed principles, pulling together the different workstreams and ensuring we have meaningful public involvement and engagement as the work progresses.
+Community services cover a broad range of care and there are many people and organisations working to improve them-we have identified over 40 different projects, service teams and groups already working on plans to modernise community care.
+Over the coming weeks the new Programme Team will work to pull together the different workstreams, provide teams with additional data, insight and support and join them up in the best way possible, ensuring we have planned meaningful public involvement and engagement as the work progresses.